 If you believe you or someone else has been discriminated against because of disability, you or your legal representative may file a complaint with the Office of Civil Rights.
 Any person who believes that he or she has experienced employment discrimination based on a psychiatric disability has a right to file an administrative “charge” or “complaint” with the U.S. Equal Employment Opportunity Commission (EEOC) or a state or local anti-discrimination agency.

-Optum Idaho manages behavioral health benefits for Idaho Medicaid members.
-Visit Optum’s website for information on member rights and responsibilities.
+Magellan Healthcare manages behavioral health benefits for Idaho Medicaid members.
+Visit Magellan’s website for information on member rights and responsibilities.